Tags

 Moving on, she fashioned herself

-Into a wide-brimmed hat for a jobbing actor
+wide-brimmed hat for a jobbing actor

 Who needed something jaunty